 The KIViR project contains ancestors of the piano (clavichord, cimbalom, harpsichord), historical pianoforte and pianos.

 The Bells and Carillons project contains church bells, carillons and tubular bells.
-Furthermore, we offer a collection of 12 customized presets created by the sound designer Klaus P. Rausch.

 Below is a detailed description of these.